 As an Amazon Associate I earn from qualifying purchases.

 Loukaniko is an ancient sausage, dating back to Classical times.
 Nowadays it is a coarsely ground Greek country sausage that, like any country sausage, has lots of variation depending on the region and the cook.

 For many years Holly and I hosted a Greek-themed, springtime shindig we called our Big Fat Greek Party.
 We roasted goats and lambs, ate octopus, sometimes grilled sardines.
 But the mainstay of the party food was always this more or less traditional Greek loukaniko sausage.

-The only constants I could find after researching these links is that they must include pork, garlic and citrus peel.
-Fennel is common, as are cinnamon and leeks.
+To prep this recipe, I researched loukaniko.
+A lot.
+And about the only constants I could find are that they must include pork, garlic and citrus peel.
+Fennel is common, as are cinnamon and minced, cooked leeks.
 You’ll often see either white or red wine in the mix, too.
-The dominant flavors are usually the orange zest, garlic and coriander.
+Loukaniko’s dominant flavors are usually the orange zest, garlic and coriander.
 You definitely taste the Mediterranean in this link.

-Loukaniko is best cooked on a grill over an open fire.
+Loukaniko is best smoked, or cooked on a grill over an open fire.
 But you can use it in stews or cook it in a frying pan, too.

 - Make sure everything you deal with — meat, liquids, equipment — is very cold, as in close to freezing.
 This really matters, not so much for sanitation, although that’s important, but for the final texture of your sausage.
 Warm ingredients won’t bind well.